-The Niki Charitable Art Foundation’s Education Program offers free educational opportunities through online learning recourses, online lesson series, public art tours (currently postponed) and in-class teaching at K-12 schools though our partnerships with Art CORPS and ArtReach.
+The Niki Charitable Art Foundation’s Education Program offers free educational opportunities through online learning courses, online lesson series, public art tours (currently postponed) and in-class teaching at K-12 schools though our partnerships with Art CORPS and ArtReach.

-Currently, we are offering three opportunities for at home learning: Drawing Break!, Artist Sketchbook Class, and Lesson Plan resources.
+We are offering three opportunities for at home learning: Drawing Break!, Artist Sketchbook Class, and Lesson Plan resources.

 Artist Sketch Book Class

 The Niki Charitable Art Foundation has completed an online art course recommended, but not limited, to students between the ages of 7-12.
 In this course we experimented with different forms of art-making such as painting, collaging, drawing, mixed media and found material.
 Through our creativity and learning new techniques, the children produces an Artist Sketchbook.
 Each page was filled with a different prompt or project that students saved as reference for future art projects.
 They may expand the prompts from the class into a larger format.
 This class was fully online and available to anyone with internet access.
 Materials are listed in the link below.